nix4cyber/n4c/cracking/archive.md

 ### zip2hashcat, rar2hashcat, 7z2hashcat

 zip2hashcat is a tool to convert zip files to a hash that can be cracked with hashcat.
-If the password is different for the given zip files, then this won't work at all.
+If the password is different between the files in the arhcive, then it will not work.

 ```bash
 zip2hashcat files.zip > hash.txt